-13.4 Changes to the Trust or a Fund
+13.4 Changes to the Trust

-- 13.4.1 The Manager must obtain the prior approval of Unitholders by extraordinary resolution for any proposed change which constitutes a "fundamental change".
-This is a change or event which: - (a) changes the purpose or nature of the Trust; - (b) may materially prejudice a Unitholder; - (c) alters the risk profile of the Trust; or - (d) introduces a new type of payment out of the Trust property. - 13.4.2 The Manager must give prior written notice to Unitholders of any proposed change which constitutes a significant change.
-This is a change or event which is not fundamental, but which: - (a) affects a Unitholder's ability to exercise his rights in relation to his investment; - (b) would reasonably be expected to cause the Unitholder to reconsider his participation in the Trust; - (c) results in any increased payments out of the Trust property to the Manager, or an associate of the Manager; or - (d) materially increase other types of payment out of the Trust property;
+- 13.4.1 Changes to the Trust are classified as fundamental, significant or notifiable. - 13.4.2 The Manager must obtain the prior approval of Unitholders by extraordinary resolution for any proposed change to the Trust which constitutes a "fundamental change".
+This is a change or event which: - (a) changes the purpose or nature of the Trust; - (b) may materially prejudice a Unitholder; - (c) alters the risk profile of the Trust; or - (d) introduces a new type of payment out of the Scheme Property. - 13.4.3 The Manager must give prior written notice to Unitholders of any proposed change which constitutes a "significant change".
+This is a change or event which is not fundamental, but which: - (a) affects a Unitholder's ability to exercise their rights in relation to their investment; - (b) would reasonably be expected to cause the Unitholder to reconsider their participation in the Trust; - (c) results in any increased payments out of Scheme Property to the Manager, or an associate of the Manager; or - (d) materially increases other types of payment out of the Scheme Property.

-the notice period must be a reasonable length and must not be less than 60 days.
+The notice period must be a reasonable length and must not be less than 60 days.

-- 13.4.3 The Manager must inform Unitholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Trust.
+13.4.4 The Manager must inform Unitholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Trust.
 This is a change or event, other than a fundamental or significant change, which a Unitholder must be made aware of unless the Manager concludes the change is insignificant.
 The appropriate manner and timescale of notification will depend on the nature of the change or event.
-An appropriate manner of notification could include the information being included in the next long form report of the Trust. - 13.4.4 Changes to the investment objective or investment policy of a Fund will normally require approval by Unitholders at an extraordinary general meeting of the Fund if the change alters the nature or risk profile of the Fund.
-Alternatively, such charges may require the giving of 60 days' notice to Unitholders where these do not alter the nature or risk profile of the Fund.
-Such changes may only be made following notification to the FCA and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Fund.
-In exceptional circumstances, changes may be made to the investment objective or investment policy of a Fund with no minimum period of notice where these are for clarification purposes only.
+An appropriate manner of notification could include the information being included in the next report of the Trust.

+13.4.5 Changes to the investment objective and policy of the Trust will normally require approval by Unitholders at an extraordinary general meeting if the changes alter the nature or risk profile of the Trust, or on giving 60 days' notice to Unitholders where the changes do not alter the nature or risk profile of the Trust.
+In exceptional circumstances, changes may be made to the investment objective and policy of the Trust with no minimum period of notice where these are for clarification purposes only.
+In all cases, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the Act and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Trust.